-Annual grants of stock options and performance share units under the shareholder-approved 2010 Equity Incentive Plan provide the Named Executive Officers with an incentive to create shareholder value and receive financial rewards.
-The long-term incentive value that determines the size of the annual grant to Named Executive Officers is expressed as a percentage of base salary as shown on page 37.
+Annual grants of equity under the shareholder-approved 2010 Equity Incentive Plan provide the Named Executive Officers with an incentive to create shareholder value and receive financial rewards.
+The long-term incentive value that determines the size of the annual grant to Named Executive Officers is expressed as a percentage of base salary as shown on page 36.

 In establishing the long-term incentive value at grant for each Named Executive Officer, the Committee considers the mix of pay elements, market pay information for similar roles within our peer group, our annual share usage and dilution, and internal equity of grant size by role.
-The grant value of the equity awarded to Named Executive Officers in the fiscal year 2013 annual grant consisted of 75% stock options and 25% performance share units.
+The grant value of the equity awarded to Named Executive Officers in the fiscal year 2014 annual grant consisted of 50% stock options, 25% performance share units and 25% restricted stock units.
+In addition to the 2014 annual grant, Kenneth Worzel received a grant of restricted stock units to recognize his contributions to strategic priorities across the Company as reported on page 46.

-As was the case for 2013, the Committee typically approves grants of equity awards on an annual basis during the February Compensation Committee meeting, which is scheduled at least a year in advance.
+The Committee typically approves grants of equity awards on an annual basis during the February Compensation Committee meeting, which is scheduled at least a year in advance.
 Scheduling decisions are made without regard to anticipated earnings or other major announcements by the Company.
 The February meeting occurs after performance results are known which allows the Committee to align compensation elements with our performance and business goals.

-Stock Options and Performance Share Units Create the Right Balance
+Stock Options, Performance Share Units and Restricted Stock Units Create the Right Balance